|dis•cov•er . . . Etymology: Middle English, from Middle French descovrir, from Late Latin discooperire, from Latin dis- + cooperire to cover. |

 Obviously, all their "discoveries" were already "known or visible" to some or all of the millions of Indians in the Northwest.
 So were they guilty of white ethnocentrism?
 Were they racists?
 What did the word discovery mean to Lewis, or Clark, or to their older contemporary, Noah Webster (1758-1843)?

-Judging from its frequent occurrences in correspondence relating to the Expedition, discovery was in common use in Jefferson's orbit, although inexplicably it didn't appear in some of the leading dictionaries of the time, such as Thomas Sheridan's Complete Dictionary of the English Language (1796) or Caleb Alexander's Columbian Dictionary of the English Language (1800).
-John Entick's popular New Spelling Dictionary (1800) listed it—"to disclose, show, find out, espy"—but it was absent from Noah Webster's first lexicon, the Compendious Dictionary of the American Language, of 1806.
+Judging from its frequent occurrences in correspondence relating to the Expedition, discovery was in common use in Jefferson's orbit, although it didn't appear in two of the leading dictionaries of the time: Thomas Sheridan's Complete Dictionary of the English Language (1796) or Caleb Alexander's Columbian Dictionary of the English Language (1800).
+John Entick's popular New Spelling Dictionary (1800) listed it—"to disclose, show, find out, espy"—but it was absent from Noah Webster's first lexicon, the Compendious Dictionary of the English Language, of 1806.

 Somewhere between genomes and Jupiter